webian-dart/butler/README.md

 I then decided to create a tool to do this for me.
 And since I'm learning Rust and want to become more skilled with it, I decided to use it as my language to build Butler.

+# TODO

+- [ ] 1 - Needs a review and clean up
+- [ ] 2 - Setup a release system
+- [ ] 3 - Publish different targets for Window, MacOs and Linux